LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 The `SequenceSeed` argument is the starting seed used to generate the sequence of random tests.
 The `TestSeed` is the seed used to generate the test that failed.
-Both seems should be regarded as opaque terms.
-When the test seed equal to the sequence seed, this means means that the failure or error occurred while using only type edge cases.
+Both seeds should be regarded as opaque terms.
+When the test seed is equal to the sequence seed, this means that the failure or error occurred while using only type edge cases.
 See below how to use the seeds when testing bug fixes.

-The `Discarded` argument returns the number of generated tests that were discarded for failing to comply a pre-condition specified using the `pc/1` option.
+The `Discarded` argument returns the number of generated tests that were discarded for failing to comply with a pre-condition specified using the `pc/1` option.
 This option is specially useful when constraining or enforcing a relation between the generated arguments and is often used as an alternative to define a custom type.
 For example, if we define the following predicate:

 	condition(I) :-
 		between(0, 127, I).

-we can then use it to filter the generated tests:
+We can then use it to filter the generated tests:

 	| ?- lgtunit::quick_check(integer(+byte), [pc(condition)]).
 	% 100 random tests passed, 94 discarded